-The HCB impurity concentrations in certain pesticides have been used as emission factors (Table 4.34) and the sales of the effective substance (Evira Finnish Food Safety Authority, 2019) in pesticides as activity data.
-Sales information provided by Evira has been claimed confidential since the year 2009 and cannot therefore be published.
+The HCB impurity concentrations in certain pesticides have been used as emission factors as described in Guidebook 2019 in Table 3 and the sales of the effective substance (Finnish Safety and Chemicals Agency Tukes, 2020) in pesticides as activity data.
+Sales information provided by Tukes has been claimed confidential since the year 2009 and cannot therefore be published.

-Lindane, Dacthal, PCNB and Picloram have not been used in Finland during the period 1990-2017.
+Lindane, Dacthal, PCNB and Picloram have not been used or been included in pestisides used in Finland during the period 1990-2018.
 A new herbicide containing clopyralid was put on the market in Finland in 2010.